stylesuxx/v3xctrl/docs/Streamer.md

 ### v3xctrl-video

-This service is responsible for sending the video feed to the server.
+This service is responsible for sending the video feed to the viewer.

 > This service is not meant to be enabled.
 It is started by the `v3xctrl-service-manager` service if autostart is enabled in the config.

 ### v3xctrl-control

-This service is responsible for the control connection between client and server and is ultimately what controls the actuators.
+This service is responsible for the control connection between streamer and viewer and is ultimately what controls the actuators.

 > This service is not meant to be enabled.
 It is started by the `v3xctrl-service-manager` service if autostart is enabled in the config.